Accessibility statement

 Penny first studied archaeology at the University of Sheffield, graduating in 2002.
 After a year working in commercial archaeology in the UK, she chose to specialise in Neolithic archaeology, moving to Cardiff University to complete first a masters (2004) in the European Neolithic and then PhD (awarded March 2009) studying architectural change in Neolithic Northern France.

 After a short spell in Berlin learning German, Penny returned to Cardiff to carry out postdoctoral research as part of an inter-disciplinary project.
 Running joint with the Universities of Durham and Oxford, the LBK lifeways project investigated the diet and mobility patterns of the first farmers in central Europe.
 After this project was completed in 2012, she took up a research assistant position on the Times of their lives project based at Cardiff.
 This project is applying Bayesian modelling techniques to radiocarbon dates to refine Neolithic chronologies across Europe.
 In 2013 Penny moved to the University of Bristol to work on a project examining the origins and spread of dairying in the early and middle Neolithic of central Europe.
 These postdoctoral positions involved working at the interface between more traditional archaeological methodologies and scientific techniques, as well as much travelling throughout Europe to carry out sampling of human and animal remains, artefacts and the local cuisines.
-Penny started at York as a lecturer in 2014 and was promoted to Senior Lecturer in 2019.
+Penny started at York as a lecturer in 2014 and was promoted to Senior Lecturer in 2019 and most recently promoted to Professor in 2024.

 Departmental roles